-If set to the symbol show-optional-args, TeX-insert-macro asks for optional arguments of T_FX marcos, unless the previous optional argument has been rejected.
+If set to the symbol show-optional-args, TeX-insert-macro asks for optional arguments of T_EX marcos, unless the previous optional argument has been rejected.
 If set to show-all-optional-args, TeX-insert-macro asks for all optional arguments. mandatory-args-only, TeX-insert-macro asks only for mandatory arguments.
 When TeX-insert-macro is called with prefix argument (C-u), it's the other way round.

-Note that for some macros, there are special mechanisms, e.g. LaTeX-includegraphics-options-alist and TeX-arg-cite-note-p.
+Note that for some macros, there are special mechanisms, e.g. TeX-arg-cite-note-p and LaTeX-includegraphics-options-alist.